Josleee/imdb_review_sentiment_analysis/README.md

 # IDMB review sentiment analysis

-This project is for movie reviews sentiment analysis.
+This project is made for movie reviews sentiment analysis.
+Scrapper + analyse.